ono-midori/ono-midori.github.io/techs/libevent.md

 void evbuffer_unlock(struct evbuffer *buf);
 ```

 By default, it is not safe to access an evbuffer from multiple threads at once.
-If you need to do this, you can call evbuffer_enable_locking() on the evbuffer.
-If its lock argument is NULL, Libevent allocates a new lock using the lock creation function that was provided to evthread_set_lock_creation_callback.
+If you need to do this, you can call `evbuffer_enable_locking()` on the evbuffer.
+If its lock argument is NULL, Libevent allocates a new lock using the lock creation function that was provided to `evthread_set_lock_creation_callback`.
 Otherwise, it uses the argument as the lock.

-The evbuffer_lock() and evbuffer_unlock() functions acquire and release the lock on an evbuffer respectively.
+The `evbuffer_lock()` and `evbuffer_unlock()` functions acquire and release the lock on an evbuffer respectively.
 You can use them to make a set of operations atomic.
 If locking has not been enabled on the evbuffer, these functions do nothing.

-(Note that you do not need to call evbuffer_lock() and evbuffer_unlock() around individual operations: if locking is enabled on the evbuffer, individual operations are already atomic.
+(Note that you do not need to call `evbuffer_lock()` and `evbuffer_unlock()` around individual operations: if locking is enabled on the evbuffer, individual operations are already atomic.
 You only need to lock the evbuffer manually when you have more than one operation that need to execute without another thread butting in.)

 ### Inspecting an evbuffer